xenit-eu/alfred-api-docs/user/user-guide.md

 * exactaspect
 * tag

 **Generic terms**

-Generic terms are searchterms for any given property with any given value or range.
+Generic terms are search terms for any given property with any given value or range.
 ```json
 { "property":
     {